L-M0716/scHarbor/documentation/docs/quickstart.md

 balanced composition is not suitable for biological interpretation, performance benchmarking, or reproduction of published cell frequencies.

+!!! info "Observed runtime"
+    A complete `-t all` run finished in approximately 10 minutes in the authors' Linux server environment.
+This is an indicative functional-test runtime, not a performance benchmark.
+Wall-clock time varies with CPU availability, memory, storage performance, and container startup overhead.

 ## Prepare the input files

 Prepare only the inputs for your chosen mode.
 These layouts are examples, not required directory names.